ThePush/Speech-emotion-recognition/README.md

   </div>

 -   Audio signal analysis through CNN/LSTM models
--   A script using a pre-trained transformer model with a speech to text library
+-   An alternative solution with a script using a speech to text library and a pre-trained transformer model
 <br>

 <div align="center">